 Surrounding these two commercial areas, compact residential growth and infill areas have been located.
 These areas are envisioned to provide excellent accessibility to the commercial areas and transit links via walking or bicycling ways.
+Approximately 31% of the total land area of Falmouth has been designated as a residential growth area (5,892 acres +/-).

 The growth data below shows that less than 50% of the residential growth between 1990 and 2011 was located in the growth areas.
 The plan recommends striving to increase a significant share of all new residential growth in the growth area.
 If 500 new units are projected over the next ten years, this means that a significant majority of those units would be located in the designated commercial growth/mixed use growth area.
 The Comprehensive Plan envisions that a minority portion of these units could be incorporated in the rural area.
+Approximately 64% of the total land area of Falmouth has been designated as a rural area (12,176 acres +/-).